jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 which is a root-position closed-voice triad.
 It then adds the root note in the bass.

+Another comfortable grip is `x1342x`, like the barre chord without the top string.

 The treble triads can also be played by themselves:
 `xxx321` and `xx231x`.